 The SBS Pack a Punch

 The Coalition bombardment of Baghdad had started by the time they arrived.
 The explosions and rumbles of the barrage filled the night air.
-Sadaam’s military establishments, one by one, were reduced to rubble by the bombers.
+Sadaam’s military establishments, one by one, were reduced to rubble by the bombs.